 Amanda has spoken at

-Talking Points & Workshops
+Keynotes & Workshops

 Learning points:

-Amanda’s journey to becoming an award-winning documentary filmmaker began in the psychiatric hospital.
+Amanda’s journey to becoming an award-winning documentary filmmaker and multimedia artist began in the psychiatric hospital.
 She was a patient herself, and found healing and empathy in the creative process of storyboarding the stories of patients around her.
 This kickstarted Amanda's filmmaking and comic book career working with clients around the U.S creating products that raise awareness and education about mental health topics.
 Having now interviewed over 300 people producing 100 short films and comic books, Amanda has witnessed a range of powerfully vulnerable and diverse stories.
 In this presentation, Amanda shares short films and behind-the-scenes of her filmmaking and multimedia practices.
 Plus, the bigger picture of how films and comics can be used to improve systems of care, reduce stigma, and get people into care sooner.
 And perhaps, most importantly, how filmmaking practices translate to everyday values in life: the power of listening, empathy, and storytelling.

 Learning points: